15 Amazing Health Benefits of THC

 #6.)
 Promotes Brain Growth

 Believe it or not, the medical benefits of THC for the brain may be even bigger than we thought.
-Not only does THC protect brain cells, it also stimulates brain growth.
+Not only does the psychoactive protect brain cells, it also stimulates brain growth.

 How does it work?

 THC activates the “CB1 receptor” in our brains.
 This stimulation promotes a process known as long-term potentiation which improves the brain’s ability to learn.

-This is why small doses of cannabis can treat or even prevent diseases such as Alzheimer’s.
+This is why small doses of cannabis can treat or even slow down diseases such as Alzheimer’s.
+THC can also help protect against Alzheimer's in other ways, too.

 #7.)
 THC Increases Appetite